Main project

 - use this data to determine the range and patterns of variability in child speech for standard speech measures across the four speech subsystems.

-What does taking part in the research involve?
+What did taking part in the research involve?

-We are inviting all children attending P1, P3 and P5 in Scotland to participate in this project, which involves collecting speech recordings from children in these age groups.
-A specifically designed app will move through a series of speech activities including a story retelling task, a picture description, a word naming and sentence repetition task, and lastly, tasks that test the oro-motor functioning in children.
+We invited all children attending P1, P3 and P5 in Scotland to participate in this project, which involved collecting speech recordings from children in these age groups.
+A specifically designed app moved through a series of speech activities including a story retelling task, a picture description, a word naming and sentence repetition task, and lastly, tasks that tested the oro-motor functioning in children.

 Subproject

-The subproject focuses only on one subsystem: articulation.
-We will use an ultrasound machine to look at the tongue during speech.
-In this technique, an ultrasound probe is placed under the chin, imaging the tongue moving in real time.
+The subproject focused only on one subsystem: articulation.
+We used an ultrasound machine to look at the tongue during speech.
+In this technique, an ultrasound probe was placed under the chin, imaging the tongue moving in real time.
 Previous analysis of ultrasound images show that children with Speech Sound Disorders (SSDs) can produce unusual and variable tongue shapes (Sugden & Cleland, 2021).
 However, we do not yet understand how variable typically developing children are due to a lack of evidence.
-This subproject will collect these recordings from typically developing children, to see how variable their tongue shapes are at different ages and over time as they grow.
+This subproject collected these recordings from typically developing children, to see how variable their tongue shapes are at different ages and over time as they grow.

 Research objectives: